holochain/docs-pages/src/install.md

     nix-shell (Nix) 2.2.2
     ```

-If you’d like to know more about Nix and why we use it, you can [find information on Nix here](../nix/).
-If you’d like to know more the Windows / Vagrant setup you can [find information here](../vagrant/).
+If you’d like to know more about Nix and why we use it, you can <a href="../nix/">find information on Nix here</a>.
+If you’d like to know more the Windows / Vagrant setup you can <a href="../vagrant/">find information here</a>.

 </div>